 Today's mortgage rates have changed very little from those earlier in the week.
-To get the best available rate, it's important to compare several quotes from competing mortgage lenders.Click to see your low-downpayment loan eligibility (Oct 22nd, 2017)
+To get the best available rate, it's important to compare several quotes from competing mortgage lenders.Verify your low down payment loan eligibility (Dec 13th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.